JuanDa14Sa/IAM/README.md

 # IAM
-Git to upload material from class Introduction to Machine learning(introducción al aprendizaje de maquina)
+Git to upload homeworks of the class Introduction to Machine learning(introducción al aprendizaje de maquina)